orsenthil/senthil.learntosolveit.com-deploy/posts/2024/04/12/book-review-ray-bradbury-the-last-interview.rst

 .. title: Book Review - Ray Bradbury The Last Interview
 .. slug: book-review-ray-bradbury-the-last-interview
 .. date: 2024-04-12 09:59:27 UTC-07:00
-.. tags: books
+.. tags: books, Ray Bradbury, Fahrenheit 451
-.. category:
+.. category: Book Reviews
 .. link:
-.. description:
+.. description: A review of the book "Ray Bradbury: The Last Interview," exploring the life and work of Ray Bradbury.
 .. type: text

-This book is a collection of interviews by Ray Bradbury's biographer, Sam Weller.
+This book is a collection of interviews by {{% wikipedia article="Ray Bradbury" %}}'s biographer, Sam Weller.

 Sam presents a glimpse into the final years of Ray Bradbury's life, which in itself is moving.
-It took a moment for me to realize the depravity of life during the old age, even as we constantly associate Ray Bradbury with his work on Fahrenheit 451, which he had written multiple years ago.
+It took a moment for me to realize the depravity of life during the old age, even as we constantly associate Ray Bradbury with his work on {{% wikipedia article="Fahrenheit 451" %}}, which he had written multiple years ago.
 This was the poignant part of the entire book for me, and it shook me a bit.

 But despite this, the book is hip and is full of love.
 It is about the love